 The clinical course of GBS usually involves rapidly progressive weakness in the limbs culminating in neuromuscular paralysis within two to four weeks of onset.
-According to 2011 estimates, 20 to 30% of patients require mechanical ventilation, over 20% have permanent motor or sensory disability and 2 to 17% of cases result in death globally.
+According to 2011 estimates, 20 to 30% of patients require mechanical ventilation, over 20% have permanent motor or sensory disability and 2 to 20% of cases result in death globally.
 Many patients with GBS require extensive monitoring and supportive care and will seek treatment in a hospital within a few days of onset of the disease.
 Because approximately a quarter of patients need artificial ventilation due to respiratory muscle weakness, and many develop autonomic disturbances, admission in an intensive care unit is frequently necessary.
 Symptoms peak within four weeks as the auto-antibody response declines, followed by a recovery period that can last months or years, as the nervous system repairs itself.
+The development of targeted treatments for GBS is crucial to improve outcomes and quality of life for those affected by this debilitating condition.